 Where you can marry?

-A civil marriage ceremony can take place in any Register Office in England or Wales, or at any venue that has been approved to hold a civil marriage. more details here
+A civil marriage ceremony can take place in any Register Office in England or Wales, or at any venue that has been approved to hold a civil marriage.
+Approved premises list is here and more details here.

 Strictly speaking, you are not allowed to include any religious content at a civil marriage ceremony, although these rules have recently been relaxed and most conventional themes can be catered for.
 You should check with the registrar for your district before making any definite arrangements as the interpretation of the rules can vary from district to district.
 Don’t forget that you will need at least two people to witness the marriage and sign the marriage register.